polylog-cs/derandomization/README.md

 # Derandomization

-aka "Why Avi Wigderson deserves the Turing Award"
+aka "And this year’s Turing Award goes to…"